japila-books/spark-sql-internals/docs/physical-operators/GenerateUnsafeProjection.md

 ====
 `generate` is used when:

-* `UnsafeProjection` factory object is requested for a link:spark-sql-UnsafeProjection.adoc#create[UnsafeProjection]
+* `UnsafeProjection` factory object is requested for a spark-sql-UnsafeProjection.md#create[UnsafeProjection]

-* `ExpressionEncoder` is requested to link:spark-sql-ExpressionEncoder.adoc#extractProjection[initialize the internal UnsafeProjection]
+* `ExpressionEncoder` is requested to spark-sql-ExpressionEncoder.md#extractProjection[initialize the internal UnsafeProjection]

-* `FileFormat` is requested to link:spark-sql-FileFormat.adoc#buildReaderWithPartitionValues[build a data reader with partition column values appended]
+* `FileFormat` is requested to spark-sql-FileFormat.md#buildReaderWithPartitionValues[build a data reader with partition column values appended]

-* `OrcFileFormat` is requested to link:spark-sql-OrcFileFormat.adoc#buildReaderWithPartitionValues[build a data reader with partition column values appended]
+* `OrcFileFormat` is requested to spark-sql-OrcFileFormat.md#buildReaderWithPartitionValues[build a data reader with partition column values appended]

-* `ParquetFileFormat` is requested to link:spark-sql-ParquetFileFormat.adoc#buildReaderWithPartitionValues[build a data reader with partition column values appended]
+* `ParquetFileFormat` is requested to spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues[build a data reader with partition column values appended]

 * `GroupedIterator` is requested for `keyProjection`